 You can find assembly instructions here.

-- Find a way attach the hot end.
+- Find a way to attach the hot end.
 This usually involves printing some kind of mounting piece.

 - Modify your firmware configuration.